artefactual-sdps/enduro/README.md

 preservation applications to provide initial ingest activities such as content and structure validation, packaging, and more.

-Enduro aims to cover our client's needs while exploring new and innovative ways to build durable and fault-tolerant workflows suited for preservation.
+Enduro aims to cover our clients' needs while exploring new and innovative ways to build durable and fault-tolerant workflows suited for preservation.

 ## User documentation resources